mickaelperrin/bitwarden-decrypt-cli/README.md

 > This is a port of the Bitwarden NodeJS CLI to Python focused on decryption of secrets

+## How to use ?

+python3 main.py get UUID FIELD

+## Currently supported fields

+The script currently handles the decryption of the following entities:

+- login

+and the following fields:

+- password
+- username

 ## Why this project ?

 We use Ansible to manage infrastructures and use a lookup plugin to grab hundred of secrets.
 Each secret is retrieven